andreamartz/portfolio-202001/README.md

 #### Photos in cards:

-Godisable Jacob: woman in floral outfit sitting on hood of a white car (Pexels) JESHOOTS.COM: frustrated woman biting a pencil while looking at laptop screen (Unsplash) Matthew Hamilton: road construction orange lights (Unsplash)
+No photographer listed: toddler holding bowl with berries in it (Pixabay) Godisable Jacob: woman in floral outfit sitting on hood of a white car (Pexels) JESHOOTS.COM: frustrated woman biting a pencil while looking at laptop screen (Unsplash) Matthew Hamilton: road construction orange lights (Unsplash)